sax1johno/seneca-views/Readme.md

 To add all of view from a specified folder, you can use the following snippet.

+This example uses the async npm module and the "path" npm module.
 ```javascript
     seneca.add({init:pluginName}, function(args, done) {
         fs.readdir(path.join(__dirname, "/views"), function(err, files) {